-In an August 2019 media briefing, the Joint Artificial Intelligence Center Director stated that the DoD had invested \$93 million in artificial intelligence initiatives for FY 2019 and requested \$268 million for FY 2020 initiatives.
-For example, the DoD is using artificial intelligence for predictive maintenance of the SH-60 Seahawk helicopter; detecting cyber events; and monitoring user, system, and network activity.
+In an August 2019 media briefing, the Joint Artificial Intelligence Center Director stated that the DoD had invested \$93 million in and network activity.
 The DoD OIG is auditing whether the DoD has developed and implemented a governance structure and is protecting and retaining ownership rights of artificial intelligence data and technologies.
 However, implementation of the DoD's artificial intelligence initiatives is limited by the pace and capabilities of its broader digital modernization efforts.
-To integrate artificial intelligence into DoD operations, the DoD plans to use a common platform, deploy reusable tools, establish standards, and rely on cloud computing services.
+To integrate artificial intelligence into standards, and rely on cloud computing services.